ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 ### Data Production

 In view of this, I thought of crafting some sort of compatibility metric.
-With the help of my bosses and some of the college professors, I have made a Google forms with questions about different aspects of each student and each advisor life.
+With the help of my bosses and some of the college professors, I have made a Google forms with questions about different aspects of each student and each advisor's life.
 Some of the information that was asked is listed below:

 * Age
 * Gender